vmware-tanzu/community-edition/docs/site/content/docs/latest/ref-aws.md

    * `controllers.tkg.cloud.vmware.com`
    * `nodes.tkg.cloud.vmware.com`

-The AWS user that you provide to Tanzu Kubernetes Grid when you create the CloudFormation stack must have permissions to manage IAM resources, such as IAM policies, roles, and instance profiles.
+The AWS user that you provide to Tanzu when you create the CloudFormation stack must have permissions to manage IAM resources, such as IAM policies, roles, and instance profiles.
 You need to create only one CloudFormation stack per AWS account, regardless of whether you use a single or multiple AWS regions for your Tanzu Kubernetes Grid environment.

 After Tanzu Kubernetes Grid creates the CloudFormation stack, AWS stores its template as part of the stack.
 To retrieve the template from CloudFormation, you can navigate to **CloudFormation** > **Stacks** in the AWS console or use the `aws cloudformation get-template` CLI command.
 For more information about CloudFormation stacks, see [Working with Stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html) in the AWS documentation.